Knowing Your Customers’ Age Range Can Power Your Marketing

 - GenX spends more money on others than they do themselves.
 In the midst of raising their families, the middle generation is squarely focused on their family and friends.
 Although they will periodically indulge themselves, if a large portion of your potential customers are Xers, be sure to have a gift angle to your online marketing, as well as inside and outside of your retail store.

 - How your customers want to hear from you.
 Millennials often discover new products and brands via social media, while Gen Xers are more responsive to email marketing.
 In-store promotions and data-collection efforts should take this into account.

 - In Store digital technology varies by generation.
 Millennials are not only comfortable with digital signage and promotion, they expect it, and they prefer it be interactive.
 GenXers are more information focused, and not as expectant of a dynamic experience.
 Boomers generally are not pulled in by in-store technology.

 A great deal of information has been provided by marketing experts and social scientists about generational shopping behaviors.
 All you need now is the tool to capture the age range of your most likely customers.
-SAP Digital Consumer Insight is an effective and affordable tool to help you capture that age range (and other important information) about the people passing by your location.
 Great customer service can translate across generations.
 But understanding the shopping habits and preferences of the generations who are more likely to purchase from you allows you to create an experience that they will enjoy and want to return to.